 - 10.1 Sections 14 and 29 of the Ordinance provide that the Commission may rescind a Decision where the Commission has reason to believe that: - (a) there has been a material change of circumstances since the Decision was made; or - (b) the information on which it based the Decision was incomplete, false or misleading in a material particular. - 10.2 Where the Commission proposes to rescind a Decision, it will advise the undertaking specified in the Decision of its intention to do so and publicise the proposed rescission in accordance with sections 14(2) and 29(2) of the Ordinance, including by posting a notice of the proposed rescission on the Commission's website.
-This will involve publishing a statement on the Commission's website that it is considering rescinding a Decision and the reasons why, and inviting the undertaking specified in the Decision and those persons it considers likely to be affected to make representations about the proposed rescission within the period specified in the notice. - 10.3 Under sections 14(4) and 29(4) of the Ordinance, persons making representations will be given at least 30 calendar days to make representations on the proposed rescission beginning after the day on which the notice is published. - 10.4 In accordance with sections 14 and 29 of the Ordinance, the Commission will engage with, and consider representations from, the persons likely to be affected by the proposed rescission. - 10.5 With a view to transparency in its decision making, the Commission will generally publish any written representations on its website.
-For this reason, the Commission requires the applicant and/or other parties to provide non-confidential versions of their written representations.
+This will include publishing a statement on the Commission's website that it is considering rescinding a Decision and the reasons why, and inviting the undertaking specified in the Decision and those persons it considers likely to be affected to make representations about the proposed rescission within the period specified in the notice.